Alfresco/docs-alfresco/aws-s3/4.1/using/faq.md

 ## Does the S3 Connector support Amazon S3 Glacier?

-Yes, Amazon S3 Glacier is supported from Connector version 5.0.
+The S3 Connector supports Amazon S3 Glacier.
+See [Alfresco Content Connector for AWS Glacier]({% link aws-glacier/latest/index.md %}) for more information.